 Portsmouth, NH

 Right over the New Hampshire border is Portsmouth NH, a coastal town filled with shops and restaurants.
 There’s also the Water Country water park and several outdoor parks.
 It’s located about an hour outside of Boston.
-Despite its location in another state, it’s actually pretty close to Boston and is a great spot for a day trip.
+Despite its location in another state, it’s pretty close to Boston and is a great spot for a day trip.

 Newport, RI